Training

 Summary of attendance patterns

-The time commitment for each group of personnel would be:
+The time commitment for each group of personnel would be: includes an operatives' course: Operative Safety Training

-A NEBOSH candidate would complete ten-and-a-half days of training by attending all of the modules, plus the time required for as many additional units from module 3 as are relevant to their responsibilities.
+A NEBOSH candidate would complete eleven days of training by attending all of the modules, including all units from module 3.
 NEBOSH candidates would also complete a half-day of revision and exam techniques, a half-day practical assessment and two written examinations (two by two-and-a-half hour exams, am and pm of the same day).

 Note: The maximum number of participants attending the module 3 options will be limited to 12 to ensure that they all participate fully.
 To ensure that all personnel have the opportunity to attend each of the relevant module 3 options, these options will be offered on several occasions.